Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 8 Maret 2026 20.08.35 UTC
+- WIB: Minggu, 8 Maret 2026 21.36.30 UTC
-- WITA: Minggu, 8 Maret 2026 21.08.35 UTC
+- WITA: Minggu, 8 Maret 2026 22.36.30 UTC
-- WIT: Minggu, 8 Maret 2026 22.08.35 UTC
+- WIT: Minggu, 8 Maret 2026 23.36.30 UTC

 Kutipan Inspiratif:
-"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: friendship
+Kategori: technology